bndxn/bndxn/README.md

-Data scientist at the BBC.
+Data scientist at Multiverse.

-Applying the latest techniques in machine learning to improve user experience and increase engagement with BBC content.

-Previously in consulting and finance leadership, distinction in MSc [Computer Science](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/computer-science-msc) from UCL.
+I’m interested in applying machine learning to real problems, with a focus on NLP and ML engineering.

 uk.bendixon@gmail.com